 David Seemuth has a Ph.D. from Marquette University in the field of Religious Studies with an emphasis on New Testament Theology.
 He has taught at the graduate level for over 30 years at numerous universities and seminaries.
 He also has 21 years of on-line teaching experience.
 His passion is to see that people not only understand the Scripture, but also apply them to daily life.

 Jennifer Loop is currently a doctoral candidate at Durham University.
-She is the Content Developer for the Wisconsin Center for Christian Study, and plays a critical role in the online education, both organizational and theological, by guiding the online student experience.
+She is the Lead Content Developer for the Wisconsin Center for Christian Studies, and plays a critical role in the online education, both organizational and theological, by guiding the online student experience.
 Jennifer enjoys engaging with a ‘virtual community’ of diverse students and learners to explore how theology, faith and practice intersect.